archjeb/eoslabgen/README.md

 The purpose of this script is to quickly build a vEOS-LAB topology from a yaml file and generate the entire vSwitch, PortGroup and VM's effortlessly.
 All that is needed is the latest vEOS-lab.vmdk file from Arista, a locally generated yaml file with topology parameters and an ESXi host.

-This script has only been tested on ESXi6.5 and without vCenter.
+This script has only been tested on ESXi6.5.